EurousZhao/DST-group_A1/README.md

 * Logistic Regression Model.ipynb
 * Ass 1 Work.Rmd

-Yifan and Hugh R wrote the R analysis, Jiaqi and Revati wrote the Python analysis, and we wrote the Data processing and wrapup together after examination of the whole analysis.
+Yifan and Hugh wrote the R analysis, Jiaqi and Revati wrote the Python analysis.
+Data and Intro was written by Hugh, and Wrapup together after examination of the whole analysis.

 ## Reflections